Walt Disney Studios (Burbank): Digital Studio Center

 A two-story 17,000 square foot facility dedicated to post-production utilities and other, similar technical services.
 Opened in December 2012, the center is the home of Disney Digital Studio Services.

 Original Commissary

 This private cafeteria and grill opened in 1940 as Walt Disney's Studio Restaurant and is now named the Buena Vista Café.
 Along with Stage 1, the Cutting Building, and the Main Theater, it is one of the few original buildings on the Burbank lot still serving its initial purpose.
 The commissary offers breakfast and lunch for studio employees and guests, with indoor and outdoor seating.
 It once had an executive dining area called the Coral Room where Walt Disney occasionally lunched.
 The site was extensively remodeled in 2011, but Walt's favorite dish, chili served with crackers, remains on the menu.

 A second, newer commissary is located inside the ABC Building, across from the main Disney lot on Riverside Drive in Burbank.

+Tenants

+Disney units on the campus are: